Global analytic geometry: Abstract

 \section{Abstract}

-Motivated by the well-known lack of archimedean information in algebraic geometry, we define, formalizing Ostrowski's classification of seminorms on $\Z$, a new type of valuation of a ring that combines the notion of Krull valuation with that of a multiplicative seminorm.
-This definition partially restores the broken symmetry between archimedean and non-archimedean valuations artificially introduced in arithmetic geometry by the theory of schemes.
+We define, formalizing Ostrowski's classification of seminorms on $\Z$, a new type of valuation of a ring that combines the notion of Krull valuation with that of a multiplicative seminorm.
+This definition partially restores the broken symmetry between archimedean and non-archimedean valuations.
 This also allows us to define a notion of global analytic space that reconciles Berkovich's notion of analytic space of a (Banach) ring with Huber's notion of non-archimedean analytic spaces.
 After defining natural generalized valuation spectra and computing the spectrum of $\Z$ and $\Z[X]$, we define analytic spectra and sheaves of analytic functions on them.